 After my total knee replacement, it was really important for me to have friends around.
 I enjoyed my lunch dates and then later on, when I was feeling less tired, having people round for dinner.
 I didn’t want to feel isolated; I wanted to chat, to hear news, to gossip and what better way to do it than at a table, eating and drinking.
 The food didn’t have to be complicated but cooking a meal made me feel as if I had achieved something each day during my convalescence.

-My husband cooked these salmon fillets in the microwave and then just arranged them on a platter with watercress and tomatoes and served them with mayonnaise and potatoes for a simple supper.
+My husband cooked these salmon fillets in the microwave and then just arranged them on a platter with watercress and tomatoes and served them with new potatoes and potatoes for a simple dinner.

 If I was cooking, I found that it worked best, if I had planned everything out beforehand and was supremely organised.